The Privatized, Corporatized, Medicalized and Deregulated Way of Life in The United States

 The use of medical products and personal care products with harmful chemicals is widespread in the US, and is especially problematic in children who are highly vulnerable to these chemicals in their developmental stage of life.
 Why does this happen?
 Short answer, money: “A panel appointed by the national Cancer Advisory Board, USA, has found that highly reputed scientists could deviate from accepted standards of integrity when tempted to bolster their theorems and prejudices with huge sums of the public’s money, and an American scientist has advised other scientists: ‘Stay out of cancer research because it’s full of money and just about out of science.'”
 And when other countries, such as the UK, emulate the privatized healthcare system of the US, what happens?
 As a cardiologist in the UK has said, physicians who “treat patients privately [the private healthcare system, not the socialized medicine system in the UK] are like the ‘greedy preying on the needy.'”
 A commonly used chemical, trichloroethylene, may cause Parkinson’s Disease and has been found in many consumer products (used to decaffeinate coffee, degrease metal, and dry clean clothes) and, more to the point, medical products, including in the past (banned in 1977) as an anesthetic.
 Endocrine disrupting chemicals (EDC) are commonly found in medical devices and equipment, along with the prescribed drugs.
 As stated by endocrinologists, “Providing ethically competent care requires an open acknowledgment of endocrine risks imposed by the medical community that have heretofore been ignored.”
 The pathogenesis of various reproductive, neuropsychiatric, and metabolic disorders are linked to EDCs, and exposures occurring during sensitive developmental period early in life are now thought to confer long-term disease risk.

-But most diseases are a result of our exposome, not genetics.
+Most diseases are a result of our exposome, especially the medical environment, not genetics.
 This means diseases are under the control of what you do, all of that to which you are exposed, including all the various factors in your diet.
 Want sarcopenia?
 Then eat lots of protein, “Load up on eggs, tofu, Greek yoghurt, fish and lean meat,” just as your physician recommended.
 Scientists have found that eating higher amounts of protein are associated with sarcopenia, muscle degeneration.
 One physician has said, “Most cancers are, essentially, bad luck.”
 Never mind how diet is critical to cancer development, or that the gas stove you use to cook is emitting cancer-causing chemicals such as benzene, something the hydrocarbon industry doesn’t want you to know about.
 Don’t worry, be happy.
+Currently there is a plastic recycling plant on fire in Indiana, spewing chemicals in to the air, including dioxins.
+Dioxins are called persistent organic pollutants (POPs), meaning they take a long time to break down once they are in the environment.
+Dioxins are highly toxic and can cause cancer, reproductive and developmental problems, damage to the immune system, and can interfere with hormones.
+Air quality in the US is worsening, thanks to Ronald Reagan and his acoyltes in the Republican party.
 And when what you do in life causes your cancer, you’ll have a chance for physicians to irradiate you to kill the cancer cells, but to also induce more cancer due to the radiation treatment.
 All of these X-ray procedures that physicians and dentists do for added income may also induce heart disease.
+“Physicians generally underestimate the magnitude of radiation doses and their associated effects, and thus underestimate the risk to patients undergoing medical imaging procedures.”
 Heart disease can also be caused by breathing high levels of oxygen during medical procedures, including hyperbaric oxygen, leading to protein damage that decreases mitochondrial function, and results in pulmonary dysfunction.
 This means the use of antioxidants, which can mitigate reactive oxygen species to some degree, is unlikely to be sufficient to prevent oxygen toxicity.
 As an example, this knucklehead physician will even use protein- and mitochondrial-destroying hyperbaric oxygen as an antiaging treatment.
 He’s an emergency room physician who is crating emergencies.
 Great for his business: first he creates the disease with his hyperbaric treatment, and then he later treats it at the ER.

 Want obesity and heart disease?
 Then eat the Atkins diet with lots of meat, butter, and processed oils that a medic made famous.
 Reduced exercise and a high-calorie diet lead to an increase in the fat mass and obesity-associated (FTO) protein, which has numerous deleterious consequences, including an increased chance of vision loss.
 When a physician recommends a calorie-dense, high fat diet, expect poor health, and possible death due to cardiac arrest as happened to one of the most famous medics promoting this nonsense, Robert Atkins.
 Newer fad diets from physicians that build on the stupidity of the Atkins diet include the South Beach Diet and the Keto Diet, which may, among other problems, induce dysbiosis, cancer, and poor cardiovascular health.
 Instead, educate and inspire yourself by reading The Blue Zones Kitchen and take part in a way of life that the longest lived, most healthy people on the planet practice.
 This will keep you out of the hospital or clinic, where you have a significant probability of becoming ill from diseases such as Covid-19 and Legionella.